victorchndra/admin-backend-personal-website/README.md

 - Tailwind CSS -> mostly used tailwind css to make my own cool stuff on html css styles (frontend styling)

 ## Role
-- Admin as my self who receive the access to all the data management control of the website
+- Admin as my self who receives the access to all the website data management controls
-- Guest as anonymous users who allows to read content, giving like and comment, and trying dumb account to access the admin site
+- Guest as an anonymous users that allows to read contents, giving like and comment, and trying dummy account to access the admin site

 ## Relational Database Overview
 - each **blog post** has many **categories**, and each **category** can belongs to many **blog posts**